njayinthehouse/Research/EATT/README.md

 - Types are stratified.

-- A lambda is stratified when its body is, and its variable is only used once at level 0.
+- A lambda is stratified when its body is, and its variable is only used at most once at level 0.

 - A duplication is stratified when its expression is, its body is, and its variable is only used at level 1.